-Series: Jesus the Master Evangelist Title: "Tearing Off the Roof" (part 2) Speaker: Rev. Paul M. Elliott Original Air Date: Week of 4/19/2009
+Series: Jesus The Master EvangelistPage 1 of 13Title: "Tearing Off the Roof" Part 2 (Mark 2:1-12)Speaker: Dr. Paul M. ElliottOriginal Air Date: Week of 4/19/2009.
+Re-released 9/23/2012 in a new format with a new resource offer at the end of the program.

 One of the keys characteristic of a Scripture-driven church is that it practices Bible-based evangelism.
 Doing evangelism God's way.
-Preaching the Gospel in its fullness.
-And, trusting God for the results.
+Preaching the Gospel in its fullness - and, trusting God for the results.